igrqb/jnr-graphviz/README.md

 # jnr-graphviz
-Java bindings for simple GraphViz commands using JNR
+Java bindings for simple Graphviz commands using JNR